wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-vmm-san.md

 	![Registration key](./media/site-recovery-vmm-san/SRSAN_QuickStartRegKey.png)

-4. On the *Quick Start* page, in **Prepare VMM servers**, click *Download Microsoft Azure Site Recovery Provider for installation on VMM servers* to obtain the latest version of the Provider installation file.
+4. On the *Quick Start* page, in **Prepare VMM servers**, click *Download Windows Azure Site Recovery Provider for installation on VMM servers* to obtain the latest version of the Provider installation file.

 2. Run this file on the source VMM server.
 If VMM is deployed in a cluster and you're installing the Provider for the first time install it on an active node and finish the installation to register the VMM server in the vault.
 Then install the Provider on the other nodes.
 Note that if you're upgrading the Provider you'll need to upgrade on all nodes because they should all be running the same Provider version.